 The DP-UB9000 is Panasonic’s latest flagship 4K Ultra HD Blu-ray player and, after Oppo started winding down its competing devices, the new model finds itself in one of the top spots in the high-end player market.

 Beautifully made and enviably specified, this flagship 4K disc spinner is unashamedly premium.
 Beyond its good looks, however, the DP-UB9000 is also the first UHD deck from Panasonic to support all the key HDR formats: vanilla HDR10, its dynamic sibling HDR10+, HLG and Dolby Vision.

 You'll need a television that can support those formats, of course: Dolby Vision and HDR10+ are competing formats, with LG TVs backing the former and Samsung sets packing in the latter.
 If you like all your kit being on-brand, the higher-end of Panasonic TVs now bundle in both, and should sit nicely above your new Blu-ray player.

 Sometimes your television just isn't enough.
-Home cinema projectors are able to go above and beyond the sizes of standard TV panels, and the BenQ HT3550 proves that with its adjustable 120-inch size and 30,000:1 contrast ratio.
+Home cinema projectors are able to go above and beyond the sizes of standard TV panels, and there's no better place to look than the LG CineBeam range.

 - The top 75-inch TVs for big-screen action